sherazmahar/Firebase-MLKitApp/README.md

 # Firebase-MLKitApp
-This is android app which uses firebase MLKit for machine learning
+This is android app which uses firebase MLKit Machine Learning API's